 And an editor of a national newspaper helps write it, hides that fact from readers, and thinks that’s OK?
 Yeah no. It’s not OK.

 It’s so obviously not OK that today, Jonathan Kay dutifully took to his own newspaper’s editorial section – which he edits – to apologize and resign.
 No sorry, I was dreaming of living in a sane world, and got that wrong.
-He wrote, dismissively, absurdly, in defence of his actions.
+He wrote, dismissively, absurdly, in defense of his actions.

 After all, he says, since he’s employed as a professional by the news media, he is, therefore, fully impartial!
 He says it as if it’s a universal truth.
 I imagine if we don’t agree, we’re “deniers.”